Topics & Tracks

 The Law track explores topics at the intersection of cybersecurity, data protection and the law, including developments and trends in new laws and regulations, cases, liability, risk management, transactions, investigations, governance and related topics.

-Sessions examine the practical applications and limitations of machine learning and artificial intelligence in cybersecurity, with an eye on issues of ethics and bias as well as democratizing ML&AI.
+Sessions examine the practical applications, limitations, and potential biases of machine learning and artificial intelligence in cybersecurity, with an eye on issues of ethics and democratizing ML&AI.
 This track will explore defensibility, fundamentals, real-world examples, potential risks, and future evolution of capabilities.
-Expect to see topics around automated robots and defensive automation as well as the ways in which ML, AI and automation are enabling humans to do a better job and be more efficient.
+Expect to see topics around deepfakes, privacy and compliance for AI, legal and policy considerations as well as assessing vendor AI claims about the ways in which ML/AI are enabling humans to do a better job and be more efficient.

 Open Source Tools